Aleksandr Kerzhakov: Charity

-In 2017 became an ambassador of social Football for Friendship international children's forum.
-In 2018 took part in the Football for Friendship programme where he presented the cup to the winners of the final match of the programme's championship.
+In 2017, he became an ambassador of social Football for Friendship international children's forum.
+In 2018, he took part in the Football for Friendship programme where he presented the cup to the winners of the final match of the programme's championship.

+Political views

+Kerzhakov opposed the Russian invasion of Ukraine and connected leaving Russia in 2022 with the opposition to the invasion.